 Sometimes you can blame a wonky oven.
 That’s the story I’m sticking to for a severe pizza baking fail that I was forced to feed my entire extended family while visiting relatives.
 More often that not, it’s plain old user error.
 But the great news is, most baking fails have easy fixes that don’t require years of experience or special training.

-If your baked goods are more “blah” than “ahhhhh” read on for the most common causes and their simple fixes!
+If your baked goods are more “blah” than “ahhhhh” read on for the most common causes of baking fails and their simple fixes!

 1. Not reading the recipe thoroughly.

 This is often the pitfall of the confident or experienced baker (and my #1 issue).
 You got this, until you don’t.
 Ever been halfway thru a recipe and discovered “oops – I don’t have any sour cream!”?
 Fail.
 Or ever been about to pop something in the oven that you need to serve in an hour and suddenly read “chill 4 hours before baking.”
 Oh well, there’s always ice cream!

 You gotta read the recipe, not skim it – and not just the ingredients, but all the instructions!